Oregon Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels typically increase home value in Oregon.
-Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without them.
-This means a $400,000 Oregon home could see an added value of around $16,400.
+Yes, solar panels can increase your home value in Oregon.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For the average Oregon home, that’s a meaningful bump in resale value.